Get

 3. Radiation Therapy

 Radiation therapy is commonly referred to as radiotherapy and it uses radiation to fight cancer cells.
-It is usually used during the early stages of cancer.
-It can shrink tumors and kill the cancerous cells, preventing them from growing and spreading.
+It can be used during any stage of cancer, from early phase to advanced, especially if surgical removal is not possible.
+It can shrink tumors and kill the cancerous cells, preventing them from growing and spreading, and may also be used before surgery to reduce tumor size.

 4. Chemotherapy